News

 by Catherine Saez, IP Watch

 When countries belong to several international instruments, some aspects of those instruments may run contradictory to one another.
 A symposium held recently by the International Convention for the Protection of New Varieties of Plants (UPOV) sought to explore the interrelations between the convention and the international treaty on plant genetic resources for food and agriculture.
+Farmers’ rights lie at the intersection of the two treaties and while some find the treaties complementary, some others view them as contradictory on farmers’ rights.

 by APBREBES